dynax60/ansible-role-openbsd-router/README.md

 and dhcpd.conf.j2 template, see dhcpd.conf(5)
 * dns_servers (list) - ip addresses of nameservers.
 Default settings: `['8.8.8.8', '8.8.4.4']`
 * hostname (scalar) - the symbolic name of the host machine, see myname(5)
-* iked (bool) - enabled iked.
+* iked (bool) - enables iked.
 This option requires the defenition iked variables (see example below)
+* ntpd (bool) - enables ntpd.
+This option requires the configuration within ntpd_conf variable or in the template file defined in ntpd_conf_tpl variable.
+* ntpd_conf (scalar) - ntpd configuration (see also template if it's not defined).
+* ntpd_conf_tpl (scalar) - ntpd template filename
+* ntpd_listen_on (list) - addreses which ntpd must be listen on.
+By default it's not listen on interfaces.
+* ntpd_servers (scalar) - ntpd server to synchronize to. (works for temaplate only).
 * mygate (scalar) - the address of the gateway host, see mygate(5).
 The gateway will be removed if bgpd defined.
 * ospfd (bool) - enables ospfd.
 This option requires ospfd.conf.j2 template, see ospfd.conf(5)
 * pf (bool) - enables packet filter.
 This option requires pf.conf.j2 template, see pf.conf(5)
 * services (list) - services that you need to enable.
 Overrides default ones.
 See default values below.
+* snmpd (bool) - enables snmpd.
+* snmpd_listen_on - address which snmpd must be listen on.
+Default is 127.0.0.1.
+* snmpd_community - community name.
+Default is public.
+* snmpd_conf_tpl - snmpd template filename
 * sysctl (dictionary) - sysctl key/value pairs.
 See default values below.
 * timezone (scalar) - timezone, see /usr/share/zoneinfo